*This post may contain affiliate links. Please see my disclosure for more details!*

 You could also try doing a half and half sponge and make two-layer vanilla, and two layers chocolate!
 Split a vanilla mix between two bowls, and then add 50g of cocoa powder to one!
 You can do whatever you fancy – it’s all about having fun with a cake like this!

-For the buttercream, I decided to do a simple vanilla american buttercream frosting, because it is easy and because it withstands decorating a cake like this so well!
+For the buttercream, I decided to do a simple vanilla American buttercream frosting, because it is easy and because it withstands decorating a speckled cake like this so well!
 If you want something less sweet (or a different type of sweet in my opinion) you can try my swiss meringue buttercream frosting.

 You MUST use block unsalted butter for this sort of buttercream, and any buttercream for that matter… never use a baking spread, margarine or anything.
 Make sure the butter is at room temperature and beat on it’s own for a while so it’s very smooth, and supple.
 This makes it much easier to add the icing sugar and any other ingredients.